-- Completing the port from Java.
-This task is mostly done, and we just need to
+Completing the port from Java.
+This task is mostly done, and we just need to implement

 So not much really.
 I'm really hoping to get the first public beta out before 2012, so here's hoping!
 For anyone interested, here are some of the technologies I'm currently using, all of which I enjoy:

 Qt Creator (highly recommended for C++ dev)

 Mostly for Boost Signals, which I prefer over the Qt signals/slots system due to it being far more flexible

 For internal project management (currently)

 For website dev (I edit everything with vim )

 For vector graphics, which we use to produce the paths for various shapes (e.g., clefs and rests)